kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) to skip Canderous’s friend accosting you
 - `Level Bastila to 4: Charisma to 16, Save Skills, Burst of Speed`
   - Increasing her Charisma to 16 gives her just enough Force Points to cast Burst of Speed twice
+- In Options -> Gameplay, activate the Auto-Level option for party members
+  - This is important mainly for bulk later on, but also to automatically raise T3's Com and Security for certain actions
 - *Force: Cast Burst of Speed as Bastila*
   - Use Bastila’s Burst of Speed for movement for the next little while
 - Exit to Upper City South